klecknerlab/ad_sync/README.md

 * `SYNC MODE [analog mode] [digital mode (optional)]⏎`: Set the mode of the sync output.
 	- Analog mode options:
 		- `0`: No sync analog output; each channel goes to the default (set w/ `ANA[0/1] SET`)
-		- `1`: Analog 0 streams from sync data, analog 1 default value (default)
+		- `1`: Analog 0 streams from sync data, analog 1 fixed value (default)
-		- `2`: Analog 1 streams from sync data, analog 0 default value
+		- `2`: Analog 1 streams from sync data, analog 0 fixed value
 		- `3`: Both channels stream, alternating updates.
 Even sync data addresses go to analog 0, odd address to analog 1.
 Note that this halves the update rate of each channel, relative to the digital signals.
 	- Digital mode options:
 		- `0`: All 16 outputs derived from sync data (default)